Verzach3/Verzach3/README.md

 ### <div align="center">I'm Gabriel</div>

-- 🔭 I’m currently working on Lazarus, a library to automate WhastApp
+- 🔭 I am currently working on Datasalud, a medical platform integrated with AI to help doctors learn about their patients.

 - 🌱 I’m currently learning Rust and C#